 Regulated mods can fail too

-However, as the recent furor over the Wismec Exo Skeleton shows, regulated mods aren’t guaranteed to be safe.
+However, as the recent furor over the Wismec Exo Skeleton shows, regulated mods aren’t always safe.
 Users have reported the mods exploding and the interior basically melting, and although they haven’t been recalled, vapers are understandably concerned.
 Other cases such as problems with the iCare and more famously, the 50W iStick, remind us that just because it’s a VV/VW mod, it’s not necessarily completely safe.

-The huge list of catastrohic failures at eCig One shows that while most cases are related to unsafe practices when carrying batteries or mechanical devices, regulated mods are involved in some failures.
+The list of catastrophic failures at eCig One shows that while most cases are related to unsafe practices when carrying batteries or mechanical devices, regulated mods are involved in some failures.

 Why regulated mods can have problems